-Although elements of the procurement planning process are ongoing, with the Agency continually soliciting and incorporating stakeholder input and lessons from past proceedings while monitoring ongoing energy market activity, the formal process for composing the 2021 Procurement Plan began on July 15, 2020.
+Although elements of the procurement planning process are ongoing, with the Agency continually soliciting and incorporating stakeholder input and lessons from past proceedings while monitoring ongoing energy market activity, the formal process for composing the 2022 Procurement Plan began on July 15, 2021.
 On that date, each Illinois utility that procures electricity through the IPA (ComEd, Ameren Illinois, and MidAmerican) submitted load forecasts to the Agency.
 These forecasts - which form the backbone of the Procurement Plan and which are covered in Sections 3.2, 3.3, and 3.4 in greater detail - cover a five-year planning horizon and include hourly data representing high, low, and base/expected scenarios for the load of the eligible retail customers.

 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
-The Draft 2021 Plan was made available for public review and comment on August 14, 2020.
-27 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2021 Plan comment period concluded as scheduled on September 14, 2020.
-Written comments were received from only Ameren Illinois.
-In prior years, during the 30-day comment period, the Agency has held in-person public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.
-Due to the COVID-19 pandemic, the Agency held virtual public hearings in lieu of the separate meetings in each utility's service area.
-28
+The Draft 2022 Plan was made available for public review and comment on August 16, 2021.27 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
+The 2021 Plan comment period is scheduled to conclude on September 15, 2021.
+In prior years, during the 30-day comment period, the Agency has held in-person public hearings within each participating utility's service area to receive public comment on the draft Procurement Plan.
+Due to the ongoing COVID-19 pandemic, the Agency will hold public hearings for the 2022 Plan virtually in lieu of the separate meetings in each utility's service area.28

-After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.
-29 The IPA's 2021 Plan is scheduled to be filed with the Commission on September 28, 2020.
-Within 5 days after the Procurement Plan is filed with the Commission, parties may file Objections to the Plan.
-30
+After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the